Ray Pinney

-Raymond Earl Pinney Jr. (born June 29, 1954) is a former American football offensive tackle and guard who played in the National Football League (NFL) seven seasons with the Pittsburgh Steelers.
-He was selected by the Steelers in the second round of the 1976 NFL Draft and started for them during their Super Bowl XIII victory.
+Raymond Earl Pinney Jr. (born June 29, 1954) is an American former professional football offensive tackle and guard who played in the National Football League (NFL) seven seasons with the Pittsburgh Steelers.
+He was selected by the Steelers in the second round of the 1976 NFL draft and started for them during their Super Bowl XIII victory.
 He also spent three seasons in the United States Football League (USFL).